 This degree with the Integrated Industrial and Professional Training Year will jump start your career prospects upon successful completion.
 If you are interested in the fundamentals of Computer Science and Artificial Intelligence, our degree which is accredited by the Chartered Institute for IT (BCS) on behalf of the Engineering Council, allows you to develop the skills needed to solve complex problems that include analysis, design, solution choice and implementation.
 The skills acquired from this course are sought after by employers in this discipline.
-The Department of Computer Science received 91% student satisfaction in the National Student Survey 2016.
+At Aberystwyth University, we endeavour to provide you with an exceptional and memorable student experience.
+In the 2017 National Student Survey, we were ranked* top 5 in the UK and 1st in Wales* for student satisfaction (NSS, 2017).
 By studying Computer Science, students will have access to dedicated Linux, Mac OS X laboratories and central servers as well as robotic equipment including Ardvinos, mobile robots and sailing robots.
 Our degree is accredited by the BCS (the Chartered Institute for IT) on behalf of the Engineering Council, which gives you a head start when you enter the competitive job market.
-You will be taught by lecturers who have close links with the industry and software engineering conferences and our research ranked 11th in the UK and 1st in Wales (Times Higher Education).
+You will be taught by lecturers who have close links with the industry and software engineering conferences and our research ranked **11th in the UK and 1st in Wales** (Times Higher Education).
 Your first year will introduce you to programming, computer infrastructure and web development.
 Later in the course you will encounter robotics and embedded systems, artificial intelligence, data structures and algorithms.
 In your third year, you will undertake your work placement with assistance from the department.
 You will be taught by enthusiastic staff through a complementary set of teaching and learning methods and approaches, ranging from formal lectures, seminars and tutorials to practical, individual and group-based project work.
 You will be assigned a personal tutor throughout your degree course, who will help you with any problems or queries, whether these are academic-related or personal issues.
 Employability skills are the core values of our degree.
 As part of your degree you will be required to take part in a residential weekend where you and other students will have work in teams to solve problems.
 This activity will encourage and improve your skills in: communication, analysis, time management, independent and group-based working, organisation, implementation, research and technical skills.
 Industrial Year students can take part in a residential weekend concentrating on skills to help you find a great placement.
 These include: CV skills, interview technique practice, networking with employers and developing your online presence.
 Additional advice on CV and interview technique may be sought at our Careers Advisory Service.
-Our degree prepares you for a variety of careers in fields such as: software design, communications and networking, computer applications, web development, IT consultancy and management, systems analysis and development, computer sales and marketing, education, aeronautical engineering, risk analysis, financial management and investment analysis.
-It is notable that 93% of undergraduates from the Department of Computer Science who graduated in 2015 were in employment or further education six months after graduating (DLHE 2015).
+Our degree prepares you for a variety of careers in fields such as: software design, communications and networking, computer applications, web development, IT consultancy and management, systems analysis and development, computer sales and marketing, education, aeronautical engineering, risk analysis, financial management and investment analysis.**98.5% of UK/EU undergraduates** from the Department of Computer Science who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (DLHE 2017).
 The skills acquired from this course are sought after by employers in computer science-related industries.